BrunoBVR/projectToys/README.md

 <mark>If you're interested in the details of the scrapers, please take a look at the [script](getPages.py) built and commented [notebook](scraper.ipynb).</mark>

-# Peak at some visuals
+# Peek at some visuals

 <figure>
 <img src="Girls_top_words.png" alt="Trulli" style="width:100%">